Metropolitan-Council/growing.shade/inst/app/www/intro.md

 future (carbon sequestration, biodiversity, etc.), building or enhancing tree canopy cover is an actionable step.

 <br> **We suggest using a desktop browser for the best experience.
+Click
-Scroll down to start using the tool.**
+the tabs at the top of the page to start using the tool.**

 <br>